CCBDA-UPC/Assignments-2025/Lab08.md

   }
 }
 ```
-Go to the AWS API Gateway console and see the outcome of the above commands.
+> :bangbang: Go to the AWS API Gateway console and see the outcome of the above commands.

 <img alt="Lab08-APIGateway.png" src="images/Lab08-APIGateway.png" width="100%"/>